ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

 Description :
 ------------------------------------------------------------------------------

-The benchmark driver measures the performance of CRUD operations of a SPARQL endpoint, by starting a number of concurrently running agents (editorial and aggregation) which execute a series of INSERT/UPDATE/DELETE (for editorial agents) and CONSTRUCT/SELECT (for aggregation agents) queries on a SPARQL endpoint.
+Semantic Publishing Benchmark benchmark driver measures the performance of CRUD operations of a SPARQL endpoint, by starting a number of concurrently running agents (editorial and aggregation) which execute a series of INSERT/UPDATE/DELETE (for editorial agents) and CONSTRUCT/SELECT (for aggregation agents) queries on a SPARQL endpoint.